José José: 1980–1989: International stardom, Secretos and Mexico's top singer

-In 1985, José José collaborated performers such as Plácido Domingo, Julio Iglesias, Roberto Carlos, José Luis Rodríguez "El Puma", Pedro Vargas and Vicente Fernández for the charity single, "Cantaré, cantarás".
+In 1985, José José collaborated with performers such as Plácido Domingo, Julio Iglesias, Roberto Carlos, José Luis Rodríguez "El Puma", Pedro Vargas and Vicente Fernández for the charity single, "Cantaré, cantarás".
 He also performed a duet with Puerto Rican singer José Feliciano on the song "Por Ella" ("For Her") on Feliciano's album Ya Soy Tuyo (1985) which was also nominated in the same category on the 1986 Grammy Awards.
 The same year, José starred in his autobiographic film Gavilán o Paloma, alongside Christian Bach and the comedian Jorge Ortiz de Pinedo.
 The following, he released the album Promesas, written, produced and arranged by Pérez-Botija.
 Its main hits were "Amantes", "Me vas a echar de menos", "Más", and "Tú me estás volviendo loco".
 One of the album's singles, "Pruébame", was nominated for Best Latin Pop Performance at the 1987 Grammy Awards.
 Promesas became his second number-one album on the Billboard Latin Pop Albums.
 On his next album Siempre Contigo in 1986 he worked with the Spanish producer and guitarist Paco Cepero.
 The album produced three singles: "¿Y Quién Puede Ser?", "Corre y Ve Con Él", and "Sin Saber".
 The former track became his first number-one song on the Billboard Hot Latin Songs chart in the United States.
 It was nominated for Best Latin Pop Performance in the Grammy Awards of 1988 and became his third number-one album on the Billboard Latin Pop Albums chart.

 José José told magazine Selecciones that during 1985 to 1987, he had a personal crisis because "my life was going on airplanes, trucks, locked in a hotel room."
 His daughter was born in 1982 and that more or less balanced his marriage, but after a while he divorced his then wife.
 In the same year, he also finished his work relation with his manager, who also was his brother in law.
 During this events, and his on-going battle with alcoholism, José José recorded his album Soy Así; it became his fourth number-one album on the Latin Pop Albums chart.
 The album included four singles: the title track (became his second number-one song on the Hot Latin Songs chart), "Mi Hembra", "Salúdamela Mucho", and "Vergüenza Me Da Quererte".
 Soy Así was nominated for Best Latin Pop Performance in the 1989 Grammy Awards.
 It was also nominated for Pop Album of the Year at the 1st Annual Lo Nuestro Awards in the same year while José José was awarded Pop Male Artist of the Year.

 José José played the role of the Mexican singer and composer Álvaro Carrillo in the movie Sabor A Mí, co-starring Angelica Aragón.
 In 1989, José José released ¿Qué Es El Amor? and included three singles: "Como Tú", "Piel de Azucar" and "Él".
 "Como Tú" spent ten weeks at number-one on the Hot Latin Songs chart and received a nomination for Pop Song of the Year at the 1990 Lo Nuestro Awards.